kaskadi/action-collmex-scraper/README.md

 **If there is already some data at this path:** the action will automatically back them up by appending `.backup` to the file name and duplicating it before updating it.

 **Note:** everything contained in single curly brackets (`{ }`) needs to be replaced by your desired values

+**Outputs:** `dataChanged` output is available for reusing into your workflow.
+This tracks if the CSV mapping data changed.